-6. Section 51 of the principal Act is hereby amended by the substitution for subsection 5 (9) of the following subsection:

-- "(9) A bargaining council may, by collective agreement - (a) establish procedures to resolve any dispute contemplated in this section; - (b) provide for payment of a dispute resolution levy; and - $\overline{(c)}$ provide for the payment of a fee in relation to any conciliation or arbitration proceedings in respect of matters for which the Commission may charge a fee in terms of section 115(2A)(l), which may not exceed the fee provided for in that section.".

-- (a) by the substitution in subsection (1) for paragraph (c) of the following paragraph: - "(c) the issue in dispute [is] is one that a party has the right to refer to arbitration or to the Labour Court in terms of this Act or any other employment law;"; and - (b) by the substitution in subsection (3) for paragraph (b) of the following paragraph:

-"(b) any determination made in terms of [the Wage Act] Chapter Eight of the Basic Conditions of Employment Act and that regulates the issue in dispute, during the first year of that determination.".

-8. Section 67 of the principal Act is hereby amended by the deletion of subsection (9).

-Amendment of section 69 of Act 66 of 1995, as amended by section 20 of Act 42 of 1996

-(a) by the substitution for subsection (6) of the following subsection:

-"(6) The rules established by the Commission may provide for picketing by employees-

-- (b) on their employer's premises if the Commission is satisfied that the employer's permission has been unreasonably withheld."; - (b) by the substitution in subsection (8) for the words preceding paragraph (a) of 40 the following words: - "Any party to a dispute about any of the following issues, including a person contemplated in subsection (6)(a), may refer the dispute in writing to the Commission-"; and - (c) by the addition of the following subsections:
+1996 an d section 12 of Act 12 of 2002 (9) of the tion 51 of the principal Act is hereby amended by the substitution for subsection e following subsection: 5 $\frac{(a)}{(b)}$ (9) A bargaining council may, by collective agreement- establish procedures to resolve any dispute contemplated in this section; provide for payment of a dispute resolution levy; and l 10 (c) provide for the payment of a fee in relation to any conciliation or arbitration proceedings in respect of matters for which the Commission may charge a fee in terms of section $115(2A)(l)$ , which may not exceed the fee provided for in that section.".
+10 Amendr nent of section 65 of Act 66 of 1995 7.
+Sec (a) tion 65 of the principal Act is hereby amended- by the substitution in subsection (1) for paragraph (c) of the following 15 paragraph: "(c) the issue in dispute [is] is one that a party has the right to refer to arbitration or to the Labour Court in terms of this Act or any other employment law;"; and 20 (b) by the substitution in subsection (3) for paragraph (b) of the following paragraph: "(b) any determination made in terms of [the Wage Act] Chapter Eight of the Basic Conditions of Employment Act and that regulates the issue in dispute, during the first year of that determination.".
+25 Amendr nent of section 67 of Act 66 of 1995 8.
+Sec tion 67 of the principal Act is hereby amended by the deletion of subsection (9).
+Amendr 1996 nent of section 69 of Act 66 of 1995, as amended by section 20 of Act 42 of 9.
+Sec tion 69 of the principal Act is hereby amended- 30 (a) by the substitution in subsection (1) for the words preceding paragraph (a) of the following words: "A registered trade union may authorise a picket by its members [and (b) supporters] for the purposes of peacefully demonstrating-"; by the substitution for subsection (6) of the following subsection: "(6) The rules established by the Commission may provide for 35 picketing by employees - (a) in a place contemplated in section 69(2)(a) which is owned or controlled by a person other than the employer, if that person has had an opportunity to make representations to the Commission before the rules are established; or 40 (b) on their employer's premises if the Commission is satisfied that the employer's permission has been unreasonably withheld."; (c) by the substitution in subsection (8) for the words preceding paragraph (a) of the following words: "Any party to a dispute about any of the following issues, including a 45 person contemplated in subsection (6)(a), may refer the dispute in writing to the Commission-"; and (d) by the addition of the following subsections: "(12) If a party has referred a dispute in terms of subsection (8) or (11), the Labour Court may grant relief, including urgent interim relief, 50

-- "(12) If a party has referred a dispute in terms of subsection (8) or (11), the Labour Court may grant relief, including urgent interim relief, which is just and equitable in the circumstances and which may include- - (a) an order directing any party, including a person contemplated in subsection (6)(a), to comply with a picketing agreement or rule; or
+(a) an order directing any party, including a person contemplated in subsection (6)(a), to comply with a picketing agreement or rule; 55